mashayeakh/Assignment3/README.md

 ## 📌 Overview & Objectives

 This project evaluates the understanding of **relational database design**, **Entity-Relationship Diagrams (ERDs)**, and **SQL querying techniques**.
-The goal is to design and query a simplified **Vehicle Rental System** database that reflects real-world business logic and relationships.
+The objective is to design and query a simplified **Vehicle Rental System** database that accurately represents real-world business logic, data integrity, and entity relationships.

 ---